jedrichards/es6/README.md

 console.log(result); // {value:undefined, done:true}
 ```

-> An important feature of generator derived iterables is that they are initially paused at the very start of their function body.
-Calling `next` will cause the runtime to advance to the next `yield` expression and pause again.

-#### Error handling
+### Error Handling

-Error handling in generators is somewhat simple since it can be handled normally via `throw` and `try ... catch`.
+Error handling in generators is simple since it can be handled normally via `throw` and `try ... catch`.

+Generator iterators expose a method `throw` which can be used to raise an error inside the generator at the `yield` expression at which it is currently paused.

+The string "Hi mum!" in the example below will never be logged, since we manually throw an error into the iteration.

 ```js
 function * makeGenerator () {